-Various different types of cannabis addiction treatment facilities can be found in the UK, both NHS and private.
-As with other forms of drug addiction, the most effective way to treat cannabis addiction is generally considered to be residential rehabilitation (rehab), in which cannabis addicts are treated on an inpatient basis, residing at a facility where they have 24/7 medical support and access to various facilities such as gyms, social rooms et cetera.
+Various types of cannabis addiction treatment facilities can be found in the UK, both NHS and private.
+The most effective way to treat cannabis addiction is considered to be residential rehabilitation, in which cannabis addicts are treated on an inpatient basis, residing at a facility where they have 24/7 medical support and access to various facilities such as gyms, social rooms et cetera.
 Stays in cannabis rehab usually last for between 30 to 90 days.
 For more information on rehab for cannabis addiction, contact an addiction specialist.

 Cannabis Rehab Treatment Process

 Every rehab is unique, and every individual experience of rehab is similarly so.
 Nevertheless, a rough guide as to what to expect from cannabis rehab may be provided.

 Typically, upon entering cannabis rehab, a client will receive an initial health assessment so that doctors can establish the clients physical and mental condition and the extent and nature of their addiction.
 If necessary, doctors may decide to prescribe medication at this point to get a head start on addressing any withdrawal symptoms that might arise.